 After graduating with a Culinary Arts degree from Johnson & Wales in Denver in 2005, Chef Danny worked at Fruition, the first restaurant from Food & Wine Best New Chef winner Alex Seidel.
 He later joined the kitchen at Denver’s Squeaky Bean, named as one of Bon Appetit’s Top 50 Best New Restaurants in the country.
 Next, he held Sous Chef positions at nose-to-tail Colt & Gray and Latin-inspired Señor Bear.

-The pandemic brought Chef Danny to North Carolina, where he now lives in a tiny house on his sister’s property in Pittsboro.
+The Covid pandemic brought Chef Danny to North Carolina, where he now lives in a tiny house on his sister’s property in Pittsboro.
 He collects digital art and, these days, much of his free time goes into training his puppy, Dijon, a mini Dachshund (while still giving plenty of love to his other dog, Brewski).
-He has traveled from Europe to Africa, experiencing a range of local cultures across the world.

-Chef Danny’s cooking is rooted in Old World technique while incorporating thoughtful contemporary ingredients.
-He has immersed himself in both cooking and food culture, and harnesses this understanding to create familiar food that’s also different in all the right ways.
+Chef Danny has immersed himself in both cooking and food culture, and he harnesses this understanding to create familiar food that’s also different in all the right ways.
 Danny describes his food as “comfort food – delicious and approachable.”

 Owner, Annie Johnston